 February 24: Leave Melbourne to return to UNF

 Hotel and travel information

-The Office of Undergraduate Research at UNF has reserved a block of rooms at the Hilton Melbourne Rialto Place.
-Each room has two queen size beds and will sleep 3-4 people.
-If you are uncomfortable sharing a room, then we suggest that you make other hotel arrangements.
+The Office of Undergraduate Research at UNF has reserved a block of rooms at the Hilton Melbourne Rialto Place and the Suburban Extended Stay.
+Each room has two queen size beds and will sleep 4 people.

 We will be traveling with Academy Bus Charter.
-We will depart UNF on Friday, February 23 around 10 AM and will return on Saturday February 24 around 10 PM.
-Final times and meeting locations will be posted closer to the event.
+We will depart UNF on Friday, February 23 around 12 PM and will return on Saturday February 24 around 9 PM. *These times are tentative.* Final times and meeting locations will be posted closer to the event.

 "I am writing to thank you

 for the opportunity to present my research post-graduation at the Florida